Personal Injury Claims in Lakeland

 Is Liability Clear?

-Have You Reached Maximum Medical Improvement from Your Injuries?
+Have You Reached Maximum Medical Improvement From Your Injuries?

 What Are the Insurance Coverage Limits?

-The filing of an Answer begins the discovery portion of a lawsuit, which typically includes an exchange of written questions, the scheduling of depositions, and the hiring of experts.
-While negotiations can occur throughout the process, the insurance company does not typically give their best or highest offer until the discovery is complete and both parties have gathered all discoverable information.
+The filing of an Answer begins the discovery portion of a lawsuit, which typically includes an exchange of written questions, the scheduling of depositions, and hiring experts.
+While negotiations can occur throughout the process, the insurance company does not typically give its best or highest offer until discovery is complete and both parties have gathered all discoverable information.

-Why You Should Never Speak with an Insurance Adjuster without a Personal Injury Attorney
+Why You Should Never Speak with an Insurance Adjuster Without a Personal Injury Attorney

 Tricks Used by Insurance Adjusters